OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. _post-simulation cleanup:

 The post-simulation cleanup script will reduce the amount of data you need to store after your simulations.
+It does not delete any data required for analysis.
 To obtain the script, download it with:

 .. code-block:: bash